kon-drees/Fake-News-Detector/README.md

 # Fake News Detector

-A fullstack Fake News Detector using FastAPI as backend and Svelte/Vite as frontend for scoring news, highlighting token contributions, and a fact-checking agent.
+A fullstack Fake News Detector using FastAPI as backend and Svelte as frontend for scoring news, highlighting token contributions, and a fact-checking agent.

 ## Features
 - Transformer classifier (EN/DE) using a BERT model.
 The model is trained with real Data.
-- Token highlighting.
+- Word highlighting.
 - Fact-check agent using `pydantic-ai`
-- Svelte  with per token highlighting, classifications, and fact-checks.
+- Svelte with per Word highlighting, classifications, and fact-checks.
 - Docker setup with Nginx
 - Optional Mongo pipelines and dataset URLs for data ingestion and training.